andersonmfjr/localize-tools/README.md

 - Angular v14.0.6
 - Electron v19.0.8

-With this sample, you can:
+You can:

-- Run your app in a local development environment with Electron & Hot reload
+- Run app in a local development environment with Electron & Hot reload
-- Run your app in a production environment
+- Run app in a production environment
-- Package your app into an executable file for Linux, Windows & Mac
+- Package app into an executable file for Linux, Windows & Mac

 /!\ Hot reload only pertains to the renderer process.
 The main electron process is not able to be hot reloaded, only restarted.